rackerlabs/rackspace-how-to/content/general/firmware-microcode-mitigations-against-cpu-speculative-execution-vulnerabilities.md

 Vendors have begun to release firmware/microcode updates for specific platforms.
 Rackspace will perform testing based on standard practices and make updates available upon successful completion of this process.
 We are aware that these updates might impact performance to an extent dependent upon specific workloads, application usage, or I/O. Our testing will not account for customer-specific performance impact.
 If you have concerns related to performance impact, review vendor-provided guidance.
 Red Hat has provided information regarding potential performance impacts at [Speculative Execution Exploit Performance Impacts](https://access.redhat.com/articles/3307751).

 As firmware/microcode updates become available, Rackspace will send a ticket to inform customers that one or more of their devices has available firmware/microcode updates.
-Customers **must** opt in to a maintenance window to install the firmware/microcode updates.
+Customers **must** opt in to a maintenance window to install the firmware/microcode updates if they would like Rackspace to install the firmware/microcode updates.
 Customers who would prefer to apply the updates on their own can follow the steps provided later in this article.
 Along with the updates, devices might require additional steps for guest OS and virtualization platforms to be fully remediated.

 ### Guest OS and virtualization specifics